SheCodesAustralia/workshopcontent/content/django/06_django_urls/_index.md

 To make that happen, we'll use a small Django package called `django-browser-reload`.

-Before we run the server again, we need to install the django-browser-reload package.
+Before we run the server again, we need to install the Django browser reload package.
 Open your terminal and run:

 ```
 pip install django-browser-reload